chrisD91/anesthPlot/README.md

 ```

 - the MonitorTrend and MonitorWave methods allow to visualize most of the data recorded
+- the TaphTrend object can be used the same way to manipulate the Taphonius trends data ('SD....csv' files)
 - other visualizations and analysis can be performed by relating the objects data and the methods located in the anesplot.treatrec package

 ## using the code from terminal